-- Investments earned 0.69% on a market value basis.
+- Investments earned 26.93% on a market value basis.
 The expected rate of return is defined by the definition of Regular Interest in the City Code, which for the prior year were 6.50% for participant liability in pay status and 7.00% for all other liabilities.
-For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.72%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 5.79%, producing a net loss of \$25.1 million to the System this year when measured against the expected asset return of 7.00%. - The unfunded actuarial liability (Actuarial Liability minus Actuarial Assets) increased from \$679.98 million on June 30, 2019 to \$686.06 million on June 30, 2020.
-This increase is primarily attributable to the investment loss and pay increases that were higher than expected.
-Details of the gains and losses are presented in detail in Section IV of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 73.0% last year to 73.3% this year. - The total recommended contribution increased from \$92,637,053 for FYE 2021 to \$98,640,175 for FYE 2022.
-This represents an increase in cost as a percent of payroll from 22.07% to 22.56% for FYE 2022.
+For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.72%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 9.37%, producing a net gain of \$40.6 million to the System this year when measured against the expected asset return of 7.00%. - The Unfunded Actuarial Liability (UAL), which represents the Actuarial Liability minus Actuarial Assets, decreased from \$686.06 million on June 30, 2020 to \$594.74 million on June 30, 2021.
+This decrease is primarily attributable to the investment gains for FYE 2021.
+Liabilities were also lower than expected contributing to the decrease in UAL.
+Details of the gains and losses are presented in detail in Section IV of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 73.3% last year to 77.1% this year. - The total recommended contribution decreased from \$98,640,175 for FYE 2022 to \$94,788,090 for FYE 2023.
+This represents a decrease in cost as a percent of payroll from 22.56% to 20.82% for FYE 2023.
 The expected employee contribution rate for active Plan C and Plan D members used to offset the City's cost is 5% of pay. - The funding policy previously adopted by the Board provided for the unfunded actuarial liability to be amortized over a fixed period of 20 years targeting 100% funding by the fiscal year ending 2032.
 For the June 30, 2019 valuation, the Board adopted a one-time, one-year extension of the amortization period.
-As of the current valuation, the remaining amortization period is 12 years. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
-As of June 30, 2020 there are 2,497 Class D members out of total active membership of 8,204, representing 30.4% of the total active members in the System. - Under the plan provisions for Hybrid Class D members if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
-This report includes in Section IV the current Plan D funded status which is 91.3%. - The unamortized balance of the Normal Cost Reserve established on June 30, 2000 from Ordinance 01-189 is fully recognized in the current year.
-Since this resulted in a reduction in net contributions, future costs are expected to be higher by approximately \$3 million per year as this reserve has been fully amortized.
+As of the current valuation, the remaining amortization period is 11 years. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
+As of June 30, 2021 there are 2,995 Class D members out of total active membership of 8,332, representing 35.9% of the total active members in the System. - Under the plan provisions for Hybrid Class D members, if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
+The current Plan D funded status is 110.5% as shown in Section V this report. - The unamortized balance of the Normal Cost Reserve established on June 30, 2000 from Ordinance 01-189 was fully recognized for FYE 2022.
+Starting with expected contributions for FYE 2023, there is no longer any offset for this reserve.

-The tables below provide details on the development of the FYE 2022 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
+The tables below provide details on the development of the FYE 2023 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
 The total lump sum costs determined as payable at the beginning of the fiscal year reflect the offset of expected member contributions.